jg0901/Week6-Instacart-Pipeline/Documentation.md

 Build an end-to-end pipeline for the Instacart Market Basket Analysis dataset using the Bronze–Silver–Gold medallion architecture in Databricks.

-The solution uses Lakeflow Spark Declarative Pipelines, formerly Delta Live Tables (DLT), to:
+The solution uses Lakeflow Spark Declarative Pipelines to:

 * Ingest new CSV files incrementally
 * Preserve raw source data